 After an applicant submits credentials and receives confirmation that they are approved, an applicant must submit the Examination Registration Form and pay the examination fee.
-Exam registrations and payment are due by midnight Mountain Time (MT), October 1, annually.
+Exam registrations and payment are due by midnight Mountain Time (MT), October 15.

 Please do not submit the registration form or payment before credentials are approved.
 Once the examination registration form and payment are submitted, an applicant will receive details regarding the examination for the upcoming year.

 To prepare for the examination, applicants may wish to review the following rubrics and reading lists:

 The 2021 board-certification examination will be held remotely March 3-5, 2021.

 To register for the exam complete the following by October 15: